nblmc/geoservices-docs/documentation/lmec-tools/atlascope/processing-atlases.md

 - **Spatial imagery** - TIFF files that have been georeferenced and exported as geoTIFFs and
 - **Ground control points (gcps)** - .txt file containing gcp coordinates

-While the spatial imagery will exist as TIFF files that can be fed as input into the mosaicing process, the ground control points (gcps) are important from a long-term preservation standpoint.
-For each atlas plate georeferenced, a .txt file with a list of x,y coordinates for each control point should also be exported.
-This .txt file is an excellent way to make the most out of the time spent georeferencing for the following reasons:
-- .txt files are small compared to raster imagery -- great for long-term preservation
-- When a geoTIFF has been exported after referencing, the saved image will exist as a capture of all the choices made at the time the image is exported.
-This means compression settings, file type, resampling methods, spatial alignment and other properties are baked into a new TIFF file.
-Gcps, on the other hand, can be used as future input to generate spatial imagery with any number of settings.
-Ensuring that gcps are exported after every plate has been georeferenced ensures that spatial alignment is backed up, even in the case that image files are somehow saved with incorrect settings or properties.
-- If a plate is aligned incorrectly, one can simply alter gcps which have been backed up, rather than restart the georeferencing process from scratch.

-Another aspect to take into account is whether the historical images at hand allow for the automation of the alignment process.
-If so, it may be worthwhile looking into workflows that speed up this process.

-The 19th century historical urban atlases for which these guides were created contain plates that are too nuanced and lacking in standardization to automate the alignment or masking processes.
-Similarly, many plates are laden with map insets.
-For these reasons, it would be difficult, if not impossible to automate the alignment process and still expect mosaicing results that achieve an equal level of precision as delivered by the included workflow.

-One should consider the data at hand -- if the maps requiring alignment have standard, rectangular extents, [workflows](http://www.e-perimetron.org/Vol_14_3/Fleet.pdf "NLS Automated Georeferencing") have been developed for drastically speeding up the georeferencing process.
-This guide describes the process of manual georeferencing.

-## Tips

-- To adjust the transparency of a layer, right click on the layer in the QGIS Layers window and navigate to Properties → Transparency.
-This will allow you to compare the image location against the basemap

-- To add an opacity slider to a layer, navigate to the Legend tab in the Properties and move the Opacity Slider to the Used Widgets side

 ## Steps